🔍 1 Female = 500 Eggs Per Year

-✓ Visual Identification Guide ✓ Where to Look ✓ DIY Inspection Checklist ✓ Expert Advice
+✓ Visual ID Guide ✓ Where to Look ✓ DIY Inspection Checklist ✓ K9-Verified Detection

 Bed bugs are expert hiders, but they always leave evidence behind.
-Knowing how to tell if you have bed bugs early can mean the difference between a quick fix and a full-blown infestation.
-This comprehensive guide will help you identify the signs of bed bugs in your home.
+Knowing the signs of bed bugs early can mean the difference between a quick fix and a full-blown infestation.
+This guide walks you through every indicator — from microscopic eggs to the telltale musty odor — so you can confirm or rule out bed bugs in your home today.

-5 signs you have bed bugs - identification guide
+5 signs of bed bugs — identification guide

 Learning to recognize the signs of bed bugs is essential for early detection